Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Data analysis

-In this approach we take into account: a difference in the pion specific losses between $3\pi$ and $2\pi$ events, radiative corrections $\delta_{3\pi}$ and $\delta_{e^+e^-}$ and the beam energy spread correction $\delta^{en.spr.}$.
+In this approach we take into account: a difference in the pion specific losses between $3\pi$ and $2\pi$ events, radiative corrections $\delta_{3\pi}^{ISR}$ and $\delta_{e^+e^-}$ and the beam energy spread correction $\delta^{en.spr.}$.
 The beam energy spread of about 200~keV results in at most 0.42\% correction at the peak of $\omega$-meson.
-The detection efficiency of the $3\pi$ process ($\varepsilon_{3\pi}$) includes the solid angle acceptance factor, in contrast to the other efficiencies in Eqs.~\ref{3picross},~\ref{formdef}, which are defined in the polar angle range of $1<\theta<\pi-1$~rad.
+The radiative correction for the $3\pi$ process includes only the initial state radiation (ISR) according to works~\cite{Kuraev:1985hb,WorkingGrouponRadiativeCorrections:2010bjp}, and the final state radiation (FSR) is included in the measured cross section.
+The detection efficiency of the $3\pi$ process ($\varepsilon_{3\pi}$) includes the solid angle acceptance factor, in contrast to the other efficiencies in Eqs.~(\ref{3picross}),~(\ref{formdef}), which are defined in the polar angle range of $1<\theta<\pi-1$~rad.